ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 remove the "Datagram-Flow-Id" header field before forwarding the response.
 If the intermediary supports the method, it MUST either remove the header field or adhere to the requirements leveraged by that method on intermediaries.

+If an intermediary processes distinct HTTP requests that refer to the same flow identifier in their respective "Datagram-Flow-Id" header fields, it MUST ensure that those requests are routed to the same backend.

 # Security Considerations {#security}